froberge/jersey-product-service/CONTRIBUTING.md

 # How to contribute

 This service is part of a project use to help teach micro services architecture and different coding best practices using tool such as github, Minishift and java8.
-So if you want to contribute you are more then welcome will following the given guideline.
+So if you want to contribute you are more then welcome with the following guideline.
 You are also welcome to use the code for your personal project if it fits your needs.

 ## Getting Started
 * Make sure you have a [GitHub account](https://github.com/signup/free).